Class I versus Class II

 Figure: Standard High Altitude Service Volumes, (Aeronautical Information Manual, Figure 1-1-1.)

-You can have a navaid tuned and identified far outside its service volume, which means it doesn't count when making the plot / don't plot decision.
+You can have a navaid tuned and identified far outside its service volume, which means it doesn't count.
 Typical service volumes from [Aeronautical Information Manual, ¶1-1-8:

 - Standard High Altitude Service Volume between 18,000 and 45,000 ft: 130 nm

 - Standard Low Altitude Service Volume between 1,000 and 18,000 ft: 40 nm

 - Standard Terminal Service Volume between 1,000 and 12,000 ft: 25 nm

 - NDB HH Service Volume: 75 nm

 Advisory Circular 20-138D, Positioning and Navigation Systems, 5/8/12, U.S. Department of Transportation